 “You should be learning all the time from what’s around you.
 I don’t think you can be as wise about people at 20 as you can be at 50… You need a lot of human experiences to improve your insights.
 Success or failure when you’re 70 or 80 will depend a lot more on what you learned about other people, and about yourself in the process.”

 This blog is an exercise in learning from what’s around me.
-Its lens is principally investing.
+I also publish the weekly Net Interest newsletter focused on financial themes, but this blog is more general.
 Channelling Richard Feynman, it consists of a series of “approximate answers and possible beliefs and different degrees of certainty about different things”.